 Donner Party Presentation (Meet the Author)

-Interactive; no writing.
-Bring the Donner Party story to your library, classroom, or organization in a unique way.
-Inspired by my award-winning book The Perilous Journey of the Donner Party, this visually rich PowerPoint program immerses you in the saga and tells how I researched the book.
-You’ll be assigned a Donner Party member identity at the start – and will discover by the end whether your character survived.
+Bring the Donner Party story to your library, classroom, museum, or book club in a unique way.
+Inspired by Marian Calabro’s award-winning book The Perilous Journey of the Donner Party and updated for the historical 175th anniversary, this real-time PowerPoint program visually immerses you in the saga and describes the author’s research adventures.
+You’ll be assigned a Donner Party member identity at the start, if you wish, and will discover your character’s fate by the end.
 Includes Q&A time.
-Can be tailored from one to two hours.

 First Draft Fever: Introduction to Creative Writing